 Can my child call home?

-Through the years, we’ve discovered that calling home can detract from the overall camp experience by drawing a camper’s attention away from camp, inhibiting his/her ability to form relationships and learn effectively.
-However, while most parents won’t hear from their campers, there are a few circumstances that require a call home.
-If your child becomes sick or injured, you will be notified by our Health Aide.
-Also, if your child experiences an extreme case of homesickness, their counselor or Assistant Program Director (APD) will contact you and stay with your child while they visit with you.
+Calling home can detract from the overall camp experience by drawing a camper’s attention away from camp, inhibiting their ability to form relationships and learn effectively.
+If your child becomes sick or injured, you will be notified by our staff.
+If your child experiences an extreme case of homesickness, their cabin leader or Assistant Program Director (APD) may contact you and stay with your child while they visit with you.

 Can I visit my child while they are at camp?